-It's a big public holiday but our characters have decided that rather than spend the day stuffing their faces, drinking themselves into obviation or spending a quiet day at home, they're going to give up their free time and help out those less fortunate.
+It's a big public holiday, but our characters have decided that rather than spend the day stuffing their faces, drinking themselves into oblivion, or spending a quiet day at home, they're going to give up their free time and help out those less fortunate.

 - The Fresh Prince of Bel-Air: Carlton and Hilary volunteer at a homeless shelter but purely for their own interests; Carlton wants a note of recommendation to help get into Princeton, while Hilary wants to promote her TV show by filming a sob story for Thanksgiving.
-After the food runs out the two pay for a posh meal complete with waiters and Hilary decides not to exploit the poor for one day of the year.
+After the food runs out, the two pay for a posh meal complete with waiters and Hilary decides not to exploit the poor for one day of the year.

 - Glee: Sue attempts to recruit homeless shelter volunteers for Christmas hoping to get the Glee Club.

-- M*A*S*H: During several Christmases the 4077th hosts the children from nearby orphanages instead of getting blind stinking drunk as they would've done otherwise.
+- M*A*S*H: During several Christmases, the 4077th hosts the children from nearby orphanages instead of getting blind stinking drunk as they would've done otherwise.

 - 30 Rock: Tracy finds a $50,000 gift card for a chain of restaurants (that expires in a day) on Leap Day.
-After realizing he couldn't spend it all himself he invites everybody from the local Soup Kitchen to join him.
+After realizing he couldn't spend it all himself, he invites everybody from the local Soup Kitchen to join him.

-- In The Simpsons: Tapped Out Santa Flanders' one-hour task is to Serve the Poor.
+- In The Simpsons: Tapped Out, Santa Flanders' one-hour task is to Serve the Poor.